singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/IX_04_08.JPG)

-This algorithm will also take 0( log n)  time.
+This algorithm will also take O(log n)  time.

 ### Tries (Prefix Trees)